Archive for November, 2010

 This past week, residents of the community of Vila Taboinha, in the far West Zone of the city of Rio de Janeiro, were faced with their forced eviction and successfully resisted.

 Residents settled in the area just 6 years ago, when it was still a swamp, and they worked together to fill it in and make the land usable.
 About 4 years later, a construction company along with a group of individuals that own the lots got together to file a lawsuit to get the residents out and develop the land.
 However, the law states that the owners must bear the More >

 The community of Alto Camorim has existed for more than 100 years; my cousin Moacir Francisco de Azevedo, who lives here and is 89 years old, was born in the community and his father, Caetano, whose name appears in the book Sertão Carioca by Cecília Meirelles, worked for Vitória da Sá, who used to own all the land from Camorim to Vargem Grande.

 Time passed and everyone established their families and livelihoods here.
 They were farmers and cultivated bananas, manioc, vegetables and beans; raised pigs and hens; and hunted and fished in the Baixada de Jacarepaguá.

 Today the community is composed of 200 More >

-4th November 2010 This week residents of Favela do Metro, close to Maracana football stadium, awoke to the arrival of removalists and demolition crews from the Prefeitura of Rio de Janeiro, who had come to evict them from homes.
+4th November 2010 This week residents of Favela do Metrô-Mangueira, close to Maracanã football stadium, awoke to the arrival of removal personnel and demolition crews from the Prefeitura of Rio de Janeiro, who had come to evict them from homes.
 By today, at least two dozen homes have been cleared, their windows and roofs smashed in and the process ground inexorably on.